peerlessparamour/ilysmt/README.md

   - we are a non sharing fictosexual/yumeshipper of 6 characters
   - ^ if a char has "my husband/wife" it is one of our yumes .
   - please do not say you're a bigger fan of our yumes . ^_^
+  - we block typing quirk users on sight (not sry we're dyslexic)

 - main interests .
   -